gokcehan/lf/doc.md

 You may also use an existing preview filter as you like.
 Your system may already come with a preview filter named `lesspipe`.
 These filters may have a mechanism to add user customizations as well.
-See the related documentations for more information.
+See the related documentation for more information.

 # CHANGING DIRECTORY